-Assignment Points Description Details SLO Reflective Journals 7x2=14 Journals will be completed throughout the semester and turned in on Canvas.
+. -10-2700111cld Experience III Ear - Assignment Points Description Details CLO Reflective Journals 7X2=14 Journals will be completed throughout the semester and turned in on Canvas.
 You will write seven 250 to 300-word journals on assigned topics.
-Journals must answer the prompt fully and must cite the related readings and provide examples from your fieldwork experience.
-SLO#3 Analyze personal teaching experiences to guide and inform practice.
-(LAB)
+Journals must answer the prompt fully and must cite the related readings and provide examples from your fieldwork experience 1.
+Design, implement, and evaluate curriculum and environments based on observation and assessment of young children.
+(LAB) 2.
+Apply a variety of effective approaches strategies and techniques for teaching in an early childhood classroom.
+(LAB) 3.
+Analyze personal teaching experiences to guide and inform practice.
+Child Explorations 8x2.5=20 Development of Lessons to facilitate with children These are lessons that you will work with your Master/Mentor Teacher to develop and implement in the classroom or playground with the children.
+Using the form provided work with the classroom teacher to develop mini lessons or activities for the children to complete. strategies and